corgeman/kullback_rs/README.md

 ## Usage

-You can play around with the compiled version [here](https://corgi.rip/kullback.html).
+You can play around with the compiled version [here](https://corgi.rip/kullback).

-If you would like to compile it yourself, install [wasm-pack](https://github.com/rustwasm/wasm-pack) then run `wasm-pack build`.
+If you want to yourself, install [wasm-pack](https://github.com/rustwasm/wasm-pack) then run `wasm-pack build --target web`.
 The `pkg/` directory should now have all the necessary files, which `test.html` can load and use.

 ## License